sarxos/exchange-rates-api/README.md

 # exchange-rates-api

 Java API to access forex exchange rates via Yahoo YQL with fallback to OpenExchangeRates JSON.
+Response from these services is cached for the one hour, and then, request is re-executed to get the newest rates.

 ## Configuration